-Indian Institute of Banking and Finance (IIBF) has released the syllabus and exam pattern of Certified Associate of Indian Institute of Bankers (CAIIB).
-IIBF conducts the CAIIB exam biannually i.e. twice a year.
-The objective of the CAIIB exam is to provide advanced knowledge to the candidates necessary for better decision-making covering Credit Management, International Banking, Balance Sheet Management, Risk Management, Treasury Management, Economic Analysis, etc. Bookmark this page, and refer to the revised CAIIB Syllabus 2024 given on this page.
+The Indian Institute of Banking and Finance (IIBF) conducts the JAIIB and CAIIB exams twice a year, aiming to enhance the professional skills of banking and finance industry employees.
+The Indian Institute of Banking and Finance (IIBF) has released the syllabus and exam pattern for the Certified Associate of Indian Institute of Bankers (CAIIB) examination.
+The primary objective of this exam is to provide candidates with advanced knowledge in various critical areas, including Credit Management, International Banking, Balance Sheet Management, Risk Management, Treasury Management, and Economic Analysis.
+This knowledge will enable candidates to make better-informed decisions in their professional roles.
+Candidates can refer to the revised CAIIB Syllabus 2025, discussed in this article.

-CAIIB 2024 July session exam has been scheduled for the 7th, 13th, 14th, 21st, and 27th of July 2024, Candidates who are already qualified in the JAIIB Examination can prepare for the CAIIB Examination, which is conducted by the Indian Institute of Banking and Finance for their promotion.
+Candidates who are already qualified in the JAIIB Examination can prepare for the CAIIB Exam 2025 Examination, which is conducted by the Indian Institute of Banking and Finance for their promotion.
 By passing the CAIIB Examination, bankers can benefit from additional increments at every scale.
 It is high time for the candidates to start their preparation with a detailed CAIIB Syllabus.
 To help you get started, we have summarized some brief information about the CAIIB Examination.

-Exam conducting BodyIndian Institute of Banking and Finance
+Exam conducting BodyIndian Institute of Banking & Finance (IIBF)

 CategorySyllabus